Why Study Here?

 Discover an interprofessional approach to health care

 The School of Health Sciences offers a fully integrated Bachelor of Health Science (BHSc) degree program.
-Explore our five health professional disciplines:
+Explore our four health professional disciplines:

 - Diagnostic Medical Ultrasound

 - Nuclear Medicine Technology